Code-Triarii/notion-exporter-to-mkdocs/README.md

 - [x] Export Notion wiki.
 - [x] Parametrized execution for reusability.
 - [x] Indentation with 4 spaces for compatibility with [Syntax rules for python-markdown - MkDocs](https://daringfireball.net/projects/markdown/syntax#list)
+- [ ] Include support for databases (currently only pages and blocks)
 - Deployment:
   - [x] Bundle automation in Docker image definition.
   - [ ] Prepare automation to deploy in kubernetes cluster with Helm.